jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (10) For the purposes of this clause, approved credit reporting agency means an organisation that— (a) carries on a business of reporting to other organisations, for payment, information relevant to the assessment of a person’s creditworthiness; and
-  (b) is approved by the Commissioner under subclause (9); and (c) the Commissioner has published the name of, in a publication chosen by the Commissioner.
+  (b) is approved by the Commissioner under subclause (9); and (c) has had its name published by the Commissioner.
 (11) For the purposes of this clause, credit report means credit information about a person that is disclosed by an approved credit reporting agency.
 (12) For the purposes of this clause, reportable unpaid tax— (a) means, for a taxpayer, unpaid tax—